weltyj/SkyFill/README.md

   - Run skyfill with the -d3 flag to see where it identified the start and end of sky is at.
 It will put a green line two pixels *below* where it has identified the end of sky, so you can visually see if the actual pixel color at the detected end of sky looks correct.
   - If the end of sky looks incorrect, the only option to fix it is by changing the tolerances for end of sky detection "-tol \<t\>" -- tolerance for determining edge of skyline at horizon, default is 3.5  Increasing the tolerance will cause the algorithm to move farther down the sky in a column.
-Decreasing the tolerance will have the opposit effect.
+Decreasing the tolerance will have the opposite effect.

 **Masks**